ekoobatian/Elizabeth-Koobatian-Website/_pages/about.md

   - /about.html
 ---

 I'm currently a second year undergraduate at the University of Chicago studying economics and neuroscience.
 I’m involved with various finance RSOs on campus.
+I previously attended Hotchkiss School in CT and took a gap year where I explored Australia.

 I have professional interests in investment banking, healthcare, and consulting.
 This upcoming summer I will be working as an analyst at Brookside Equity Partners in Stamford, Connecticut.